CodeYourFuture/syllabus-archive/react/week-3/learning-objectives.md

 ### Forms

 - Create a simple form in React using the controlled component pattern
-  - Initialise state with `useState()`
+  - Can initialise state with `useState()`
   - Be able to set the input `value` to the state variable
-  - Explain why the input does not change when typing if `onChange` is not set
+  - Can explain why the input does not change when typing if `onChange` is not set
   - Be able to update the state using an `onChange` handler
 - Use data from a submitted form to update the application
   - Be able to handle an `onSubmit` event to the form